A large part of the difficulty of learning Japanese has to do with learning its writing system. Put simply, it is a lovely mess.

 - and to add emphasis

-Often, if we can write a word in katakana, the hiragana version is also available, and which one to use becomes a matter of preference.
-Hence, we might find ‘ramen’ written as らあめん, ‘nya-a-nya-a’ as にゃあにゃあ, and ‘doki-doki’ as どきどき.
-We will not find ‘quasar’ in hiragana, though, because writing it in katakana is stating that it is an unusual foreign-origin technical word outside of daily usage.
+Sometimes, if we can write a word in katakana, the hiragana version is also available, and which one to use becomes a matter of preference, e.g., we might find ‘nya-a-nya-a’ as ニャーニャー or にゃあにゃあ, and ‘doki-doki’ as ドキドキ or どきどき; we will not find ‘piano’ or ‘quasar’ in hiragana, though, because these are foreign words that we only spell in katakana.

-Romaji (ローマ字)People that are learning Japanese sometimes write the Japanese words using the Roman alphabet, e.g., we would write ‘nihongo’ (the Japanese language) instead of にほんご, or 日本語; this use of the roman alphabet to write Japanese sounds is called ‘romaji’, lit.
+Romaji (ローマ字)When we are learning Japanese sometimes we write the Japanese words using the Roman alphabet, e.g., we would write ‘nihongo’ (the Japanese language) instead of にほんご, or 日本語; this use of the roman alphabet to write Japanese sounds is called ‘romaji’, lit.
 ‘Roman character’.

 Romaji is a reencoding of the way that the word is written in hiragana or katakana.
-For example, Tokyo is written in hiragana as とうきょう, so the romaji version of Tokyo is the sound-by-sound translation of とうきょう, i.e., to-u-kyo-u.
-To get the correct pronunciation of the word, i.e., to-o-kyo-o, we have to further know the rule that in Japanese an ‘o’ followed by a ‘u’ means that the ‘o’ has to be doubled, i.e., ‘ou’ sounds ‘oo’.
+For example, Tokyo in hiragana is とうきょう, so its romaji version is the sound-by-sound translation of とうきょう, i.e., to-u-kyo-u.
+To get the correct pronunciation of the word, i.e., to-o-kyo-o, we have to further know the rule that in Japanese an ‘o’ followed by a ‘u’ means that we have to double the ‘o’, i.e., ‘ou’ sounds ‘oo’.
 Still, romaji goes a long way to indicate how a Japanese word sounds.

 The problem with romaji is that the Japanese don’t use it at all, so learning Japanese using romaji can be a hindrance.
 Romaji indicates how to pronounce a word without having to learn the kanas but, if we are serious about learning Japanese, learning the kanas is a small investment for a large return.